How often should my piano be tuned?

 I will always call if I’m running late.

 I always try to be on time to each appointment.
-However, in the Washington Metro area, traffic is a way of life.
+However, traffic can sometimes cause delays.
 If I am delayed more than 15 minutes, I will call you to let you know the situation.

 Piano Technician’s Guild

-I am a Member of the Piano Technician’s Guild, Washington DC Chapter.
+I am a Member of the Piano Technician’s Guild, Southwest Florida chapter.
 As a member, I continually strive to learn new techniques and share information with other technicians in the area.

 My own piano is a 1925 Mason & Hamlin A Grand.
 I just completed restringing the bass and presently refurbishing the action and hammers.